 - We urge the adoption of a nationally and internationally accepted definition of plant breeding innovation that clearly differentiates these methods from traditional biotechnology.
 We also urge international harmonization of scientific standards and trade rules.

-USW is a member of the International Grain Trade Coalition (IGTC) , which works to promote science-based regulatory approaches around the world to minimize disruption to grain trade.
+USW is a member of the International Grain Trade Coalition (IGTC), which promotes science-based regulatory approaches worldwide to minimize disruption to grain trade.

 Learn more about plant breeding innovation from the American Seed Trade Association.

-In 2015, USW joined the U.S. Sustainability Alliance to better communicate the importance of sustainability to U.S. wheat farmers, including developing a fact sheet on wheat sustainability.
-View here.
+In 2015, U.S. Wheat Associates (USW) joined the U.S. Sustainability Alliance to better communicate the importance of sustainability to U.S. wheat farmers, including developing a fact sheet on wheat sustainability.

-Each U.S. production region is different and faces unique challenges, but farmers representing all six classes of U.S. wheat adapt to those challenges and make choices that are best for the environment and their farm.
-That commitment includes taking a multi-faceted approach, addressing things like generational, economic, agronomic sustainability, and more.
+Each U.S. production region is different and faces unique challenges.
+U.S. farmers representing all six classes of U.S. wheat are committed to adapting to those challenges and making choices that are best for the environment and their farm.
+That commitment includes taking a multi-faceted approach and addressing generational, economic, agronomic sustainability, and more.

 Learn more about how these six farmers practice sustainability:

 U.S. Wheat Associates (USW) and the National Association of Wheat Growers (NAWG) support the eventual commercialization of biotech wheat.
 USW works with industry partners to develop a comprehensive strategy to address the concerns of our overseas customers.
-This work is guided by our Wheat Industry Biotechnology Position Statement.
+Our Wheat Industry Biotechnology Position Statement guides this work.

 Biotechnological research holds great promise for the future, and the U.S. wheat industry recognizes these advancements.
 In preparation for the future commercialization of biotechnologically-derived wheat, we take the following positions: